Platform9-Community/logging/fluentd-operator/README.md

 **Output** is a Custom Resource Definition that defines a datastore where logs are to be stored.
 Currently, the operator supports ElasticSearch, S3 and Loki as log stores.

 ## Logging on PMK Cluster ###
-If you are using a PMK provisioned cluster, fluentd-operator can be automatically enabled on the cluster by adding appropriate tags in the UI.
+If you are using a PMK provisioned cluster, fluentd-operator can be automatically enabled on the cluster by adding `pf9-system:logging` tag in the UI during cluster creation.

 For deploying elasticsearch datastore, configuring with fluentd-operator and viewing the logs in Kibana, you can simply run the below script